MockVerse

 4.3 Micro Interviews

 Select Micro Interviews.
-The selected card turns red and the setup continues with a micro interview configuration.
-In the reviewed code, Micro forces the duration to 15 minutes and uses Micro Interview as the interview round.
+The selected card turns red and the setup continues with a 15-minute micro interview configuration using Micro Interview as the interview round.

 4.4 Profile Based Interviews